A brief history of forensic accounting

 Modern forensic accounting practices can cover many different cases, from business valuations and commercial disputes to criminal confiscation and forensic insolvency.

-To learn more about how forensic accountants are used and how our expert team implements forensic accounting practices today, read our forensic accountancy services guide.
+To learn more about how our expert team implements forensic accounting practices today, read our forensic accountancy services guide here.

-Our forensic accounting team, based in Manchester, has over 35 years of experience working with legal professionals all over the UK.
+Our forensic accounting team, based in Manchester and London, has over 35 years of experience working with legal professionals all over the UK.
 Our forensic accountants are typically instructed by lawyers and legal teams on both civil and criminal cases.

 If you’re a legal professional seeking to appoint an experienced, independent forensic accountant, contact our forensic accounting team today.